fredtargaryen/Rocket-Squids/README.md

 # Rocket Squids Relight
-An updated port of [Rocket Squids](https://github.com/fredtargaryen/Rocket-Squids) made by barnabeepickle.
+An updated port of [Rocket Squids](https://github.com/fredtargaryen/Rocket-Squids) created by barnabeepickle.

 A Minecraft mod all about fire-breathing super squids!